9 Things To Consider When Planning The Perfect Kitchen Island

 Kitchen islands are becoming increasingly popular.
 Most of my clients now ask if they can plan an island into their kitchen design.

-It makes sense, as not only do islands add a definite wow factor to any kitchen, they can also be practical when it comes to gaining extra work surface and storage space.
+It makes sense, as not only do islands add a definite wow factor to any kitchen but they can also be practical when it comes to gaining extra work surface and storage space.

 However, there are a few important factors to consider when planning a kitchen island.